CombatExtended-Continued/CombatExtended/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Complete the template below.
-Issues not following the template will not be addressed.**
+Reports that do not follow the template will not be deleted.**

 **Specifications**
 Please provide the following.

 Rimworld version:
 Combat Extended version:
 Combat Extended source (Steam, GitHub, etc.):
-Operating system:
+Your operating system:

 **Description**
 Provide a concise description of the issue or concern.
 What happened?